 Allows the importing of stylesheet packages in compiled form.
-Possible with all editions except Saxon-HE, provided the package only uses features available in that edition.
+Possible with all editions provided the package only uses features available in that edition.
 Note that this edition does not provide the ability to create compiled stylesheet packages.

 For more details see: Compiling a Stylesheet.